gpx-animator/gpx-animator/FAQ.md

 Q: I have some other problem
 ----------------------------

-Feel free to write me at m.zdila@freemap.sk.
+Feel free to write me at martin.zdila@freemap.sk.